 Find a Study Space

 Roy O. West Library is closed this year, as are the book stack spaces in the Music and Prevo Science Libraries.
 But there are plenty of other places on campus to study!
-Below are some guidelines to consider and a link to find a study space.
+Below are some guidelines to consider and a list of available study spaces.

 - Studying in your room allows you to focus on your work and be comfortable.
 You won’t have to wear your mask and you can eat and drink to your heart’s desire.
 Connect with friends online to keep you engaged and connected.
 Here are some tips to help make it more productive and comfortable.
 Read our Tips for Study in Your Room.

-- Study outside.
+- Study outside or find other campus events and spaces.
 Weather permitting, there are many great places to study outdoors all over campus.

 - If you need to work with a group, do it online!
 Stay safe and socially distanced by working virtually.